 How to promote a new State Park in a remote part of the country in 1936?
 Give it a compelling moniker and legend to go along with it.
 Purportedly, Anderson concocted the story of an Indian raiding party that killed off everyone but one woman, Molly, and her toddler child.
 When Molly died of starvation, her baby was found by rescuers to be wailing “Hungry…mother….hungry…mother.”

-Built by the CCC (Civilian Conservation Corps) and opened in 1936, the park still retains its early 20th century charms, with 17 miles of walking trails, a swimming beach and lots of picnic tables.
+Built by the CCC (Civilian Conservation Corps) and opened in 1936, the park still retains its early 20th century charms.
+There are 17 miles of walking trails, a swimming beach and lots of picnic tables.
 Hike five miles around the lake and then 3 ½ miles up to Molly’s Knob and back for a great overview.

 It now hosts the PBS bluegrass series Song of The Mountains on the first Saturday of each month among other concerts and live feeds.
 If there’s a production on the night you are in town, plan to go.
 Even lesser-known Bluegrass bands draw close to a full house of locals, and it’s as much fun to people watch as it is to enjoy what’s going on onstage.

-DRIVE/MOTORCYCLE: The Back of the Dragon.
-The 32-mile, 260-curve drive across three mountain ranges on Route 16 is affectionately known as The Back of the Dragon and is a favorite of bikers who call themselves “Dragon Masters.”
+The 32-mile, 260-curve drive across three mountain ranges on Route 16 is affectionately known as The Back of the Dragon.
+It’s a stretch of road ultra popular with bikers, who call themselves “Dragon Masters.”
 The route begins in Tazewell and ends in Marion (or visa versa), and is building steam as a local “thing.”

 Where to Eat in Marion VA

-The Davis’s turned the place into a wine, beer and pub-food gathering spot.
-Purchase a bottle of wine from wall racks (no corkage fee!), ask for one of six craft beers on tap, or just come in for community spirit and to share beer pretzels, wings, crab dippers and, yep, fried pickles.
+The Davis’s turned the place into a wine, beer, and pub-food gathering spot.
+As such, you can purchase a bottle of wine from wall racks (no corkage fee!), ask for one of six craft beers on tap, or just come in for community spirit and to share beer pretzels, wings, crab dippers and, yep, fried pickles.

 Where to Stay in Marion VA

-A 2006 renovation preserved some original features including moldings and the card room with original rooster and deck-o-card tiles on the floor.
+A 2006 renovation preserved some original features including moldings.
+The card room features original rooster and deck-o-card tiles on the floor.
 You can actually imagine a chorus line of flappers or cigar chomping poker players having a ball here.
-Rates $89-$125 per night.
+Rates $99-$159 per night.

-Repeat visitors cite the breakfast as one reason they return: four spectacular courses that begin with something like Broiled Grapefruit, followed by Potato Sausage Casserole, Stuffed Croissant topped with Grand Marnier and ending with decadent chocolate cake.
+Repeat visitors cite the breakfast as one reason they return.
+Four spectacular courses begin with something like Broiled Grapefruit, followed by Potato Sausage Casserole, Stuffed Croissant topped with Grand Marnier and ending with decadent chocolate cake.
 You will not go hungry.